Madhav1-web/ChatGPT_CLI/README.md

 This CLI application uses the OpenAI GPT-3.5-turbo model to provide English explanations for code snippets.
 The app reads the content of a specified file, constructs a prompt for the OpenAI API, and outputs the generated explanation of the code and how to optimize it

+PS : I have removed my Private Key for security reason, you will need to update with your own api key

 How to USE:
 1) Clone the repository: